-6. What is the type and function of antibodies?
+Type and function of antibodies

-A. It's found mainly in blood and tissue fluids.
+It's found mainly in blood and tissue fluids.
 IgG antibodies help protect your body from viral and bacterial infections.
 Found in your blood and lymph system, IgM antibodies act as the first line of defense against infections.
 They also play a large role in immune regulation

 Types:- There are 5 types of heavy chain constant regions in antibodies (immunoglobulin) and according to these types, they are classified into IgG, IgM, IgA, IgD, and IgE.
-They are distributed and function differently in the body..
+They are distributed and function differently in the body.